 Kent Wildlife Trust is opposed to this development.

 The importance of the Swanscombe Peninsula for nature was recognised by Natural England in March, when it notified this wildlife haven in North Kent as a SSSI.
 This means it is an area of particularly high interest for its wildlife and significance for our natural heritage.
-Although this legal protection took effect immediately, there is currently a consultation on this designation.

 What is Kent Wildlife Trust doing to protect wildlife on the Swanscombe Peninsula?